-“Glad you had a nice trip home… Sorry you don’t have any beautiful scenery where you live,” I wrote, quite innocently and with unapologetic favoritism for the Pacific Northwest, in an email to a friend who lives in Florida and misses New England.
+“Glad you had a nice trip home… Sorry you don’t have any beautiful scenery where you live,” I wrote, quite innocently and with unapologetic favoritism for the Pacific Northwest, in an email to my friend, Chris, who lives in Florida and misses New England.

 Sorry you don’t have any beautiful scenery where you live.